Planning instance protection

 Click Save.

-Configuring a temporary instance
+Configuring a data mover

 Prerequisites